manjushaGITS/techdose/README.md

 # techdose
-All data structure and algorithms problems and solutions from techdose assignments
+All data structure and algorithms problems and solutions from techdose assignments;